tjweisman/cr_download/README.md

 ==================================

-Run `critrole_download` (it should be added to your path after installation) to display a list of recent Geek & Sundry VODs.
+Run `critrole_download` (it should be added to your path after installation) to display a list of recent Critical Role VODs.
 You may choose one (or more) to download and convert to audio.

 To run the automatic audio editor on the downloaded files, run `critrole_download -a`.

-You can also run `autocut_vod FILENAME [FILENAME ...]` to run the autocutting tool on a local video file.
+You can also run `autocut_vod FILENAME [FILENAME ...]` to run the autocutting tool on a local audio/video file.

 To see a full list of options for each command, run `critrole_download -h` or `autocut_vod -h`.
 You can also change the behavior of the